Tazzle/docs.scala-lang/_tour/classes.md

 val user1 = new User
 ```
 The keyword `new` is used to create an instance of the class. `User` has a default constructor which takes no arguments because no constructor was defined.
-However, you'll often want a constructor and class body.
+However, you'll often want a constructor and a class body.
 Here is an example class definition for a point:

 ```tut
 class Point(var x: Int, var y: Int) {